Serious flooding can happen at any time. In England, more than 5 million properties are at risk of flooding - that’s nearly 1 in 6.

 - how flood risk management work is funded

 - the need to develop local solutions to flood risks

 Funding flood and coastal erosion risk management

-Over the next six years, we will be investing £2.3 billion in more than 1,400 projects across the country.
+Over the next six years, we will be investing £2.3 billion in more than 1,500 projects across the country.
 This will reduce flood risk for more than 300,000 households, on top of the 230,000 homes already protected since 2010.
-It will help keep families and businesses safe from the misery that flooding can cause.
+It will help keep families and businesses safe from the damage that flooding can cause.

-The programme of flood and coastal defence improvements is built up of schemes developed and promoted by local authorities, internal drainage boards and Environment Agency.
+The programme of flood and coastal defence improvements is built up of schemes developed and promoted by local authorities, internal drainage boards and the Environment Agency.
 They have been developed in collaboration with communities.
-Details of the projects in the programme are available.
-Our commitment will allow risk management authorities to improve the way things are done, as well as do more.
-Defra’s “investment plan” sets out how this commitment will transform flood and coastal erosion risk management over the coming years.
+We have published details of the projects in the programme.
+The work we are doing will help authorities to manage flood risks better, as well as do more.
+Defra’s “investment plan” sets out how the resources will improve flood and coastal erosion risk management over the coming years.